ICanBoogie/ICanBoogie/README.md

 invokable objects, array access, stringifiable objects, closures… with the goal of creating a coherent framework which requires less typing and most of all less guessing.

-Applications created with ICanBoogie often have a very concise code, and a fluid flow.
+Applications created with ICanBoogie often have concise code and fluid flow.